+Dr. Pulleng Moleko-Boyce telling learners about the importance of explaining complex science in simplest terms The Science Communication Programme for learners which is spearheaded by Dr Pulleng Moleko-Boyce was hosted by the Faculty of Science with an aim to introduce learners from grade 8 to grade 10 coming from the disadvantaged background into science.
+In this programme science communication was used as a tool to teach, also break down the complexity of science and communicating science in simple terms.
+The aim was to introduce learners to scientific concepts surrounding them in their daily lives, to help learners to understand the science relevant to them so they can be able to make informed decisions.
+By doing so, we were able to influence and enrich the learners with sparking a sense of curiosity, encourage learners to ask question and find answers, Inspiring a sense of wonder.
 The above-mentioned tools were achieved successfully as the following fundamental concepts were exercised throughout the programme, such creating awareness, enjoyment, interest, opinions and understanding.
-Learners were tasked to conduct scientific experiments using home kitchen ingredients as these represented reagents in science Dr. Pulleng Moleko-Boyce tells learners about the importance of explaining complex science in the simplest terms The Science Communication Programme for learners which is spearheaded by Dr. Pulleng Moleko-Boyce was hosted by the Faculty of Science to introduce learners from grade 8 to grade 10 coming from the disadvantaged background into science.
-In this program science, communication was used as a tool to teach, also break down the complexity of science, and communicate science in simple terms. .The aim was to introduce learners to scientific concepts surrounding them in their daily lives, to help learners to understand the science relevant to them so they can be able to make informed decisions.
-By doing so, we were able to influence and enrich the learners by sparking a sense of curiosity, encouraging learners to ask a question and find answers, Inspiring a sense of wonder.
+Learners were tasked to conduct scientific experiments using home kitchen ingredients as these represented reagents in science

-Siphumelele Majodina - A Ph.D. candidate giving a talk to learners about her humble beginnings and her journey in science Siphumelele Majodina who is currently doing her Ph.D. in Chemistry took some time to speak to learners about her journey in science to inspire the youngsters to feel confident in pursuing science.
+Siphumeze Majodina - a PhD Candidate giving a talk to learners about her humble beginnings and her journey in science Siphumelele Majodina who is currently doing her PhD in Chemistry took sometime to speak to learners about her journey in science with an aim to inspire the youngsters to feel confident in pursuing science.
 Siphumelele was born and bred, in a small town called Sterkspruit in the Eastern Cape.
-She did her lower and higher grades in her hometown and She studied her undergrad at Stellenbosch University (BSc in Chemistry and Polymer Science) and finished in 2016.
+She did her lower and higher grade at her hometown and She studied her undergrad at Stellenbosch University (BSc in Chemistry and Polymer Science) and finished in 2016.
 In 2018 she furthered her studies at Nelson Mandela University (Honours Chemistry).
 She recently completed a master's degree in Chemistry (MSc) with a Cum Laude at Nelson Mandela University.
 Her research interest is in inorganic chemistry, her master's work was based on engineering nanocatalysts using mixed metals for hydrodesulfurization (HDS) of fuel oil

-Learners got to explore the following scientific concepts of Density, solubility, and extraction: using oil, water, and food colourant, Surface tension, Soap and Virus: using water, soap, and pepper, Colours formation in science through coordination chemistry.
+Learners got to explore the following scientific concepts of Density, solubility, and extraction: using oil, water and food colourant, Surface tension, Soap and Virus: using water, soap, and pepper, Colours formation in science through coordination chemistry.
 Learners were able to learn science through exploring and having fun.
-The event was a success as learners were requested to present for 60 seconds what they have learned throughout the event in a form of a story, presenting in a language they were comfortable in.
-The program mainly tackled several critical issues, ranging societal challenges learners are the face, building self-confidence, identifying their interests, and being able to communicate the science that surrounds them in simple terms.
-Learners were able to communicate in different and unique ways, that are relevant to them, also being able to express their understanding of science in their language.
+The event was a success as learners were requested to present for 60 seconds on what they have learnt throughout the event in a form of a story, presenting in a language they were comfortable in. the programme mainly tackled several critical issues, ranging societal challenges learners are face, building self-confidence, identifying their interests and being able to communicate the science that is surround them in simple terms.
+Learners were able to communicate in different and unique ways, that are relevant to them, also being able to express their understanding of science in their own language.

-Learners were able to present and communicate what they have learned in front of adjudicators in three minutes. .
+Learners were able to present and communicate what they have learnt in front of adjudicators in three minutes. .
 The aim was to enhance the learner's presentation and communication skills.
 It was also to encourage learners to be confident when conveying their scientific findings.
 Winners of the science communication for learners